secretstartups/handbook/finance/payroll/index.html.md

 ## Pay Date

 1. Employees of GitLab Inc and GitLab Federal will get paid on the 15th and the last day of the month.
-The payroll schedule, payslips, and W-2(s) are available on [ADP portal](https://workforcenow.adp.com).
-   - To access pay statements, go to Myself -> Pay -> Pay Statements.
+The payroll schedule and payslips are available on [ADP portal](https://workforcenow.adp.com).
+To access pay statements, go to Myself -> Pay Statements.
-   - To access form W-2, go to Myself -> Pay -> Annual Statements.
 1. Employees of GitLab BV (Netherlands) will get their salary wired on the 25th of every month, and can see their payslip in their personal portal on
 [HR Savvy's system](https://hr-savvy.nmbrs.nl/) towards the end of the month.
 1. Employees of GitLab BV (Belgium) will get their salary wired the last day of each month and will receive their payslip in their personal portal on [myworkandme] (https://www.myworkandme.com/portal/)